In 2005, the State of California implemented the Family Cost

 Who Is Required to Participate?

-The FCPP only applies to families that meet the following criteria:
+The FCPP only applies to families that meet the following

-Your child lives at home
+Your child lives in the parents’ home.

-Your child is not eligible for Medi-Cal
+Your child is not eligible for Medi-Cal.

 How Is Cost Participation Determined?